Ravikiran000/Docker-Mastery/Day-3/README.md

 ### CMD
 Specifies the default command to run when the container starts.
 If a command is provided in docker run, it will override CMD.
 Example: CMD ["nginx", "-g", "daemon off;"]

+## DockerFile for setting up an environment with Terraform and Packer on anUbuntu base image

 FROM ubuntu:latest

 LABEL name="saikiran"